Ring of Honor: 2002–2011: Formation and early years

 In April 2001, the pro wrestling video-distribution company RF Video needed a new promotion to lead its video sales when its best-seller – Extreme Championship Wrestling (ECW) – went out of business and WWE purchased its assets.
 RF Video also videotaped events held by other, less-popular, regional wrestling promotions; it sold these through its catalog and website.
 After months of trying to join Combat Zone Wrestling (CZW), RF Video's owner, Rob Feinstein, decided to fill the ECW void by starting his own pro wrestling promotion, and distributing its made-for-DVD/VHS productions exclusively through RF Video.

 The first event, titled The Era of Honor Begins, took place on February 23, 2002, in Philadelphia, the former home area of ECW.
 It featured nine matches, including a match between Eddy Guerrero and Super Crazy for the IWA Intercontinental Heavyweight Championship and a triple threat match between Christopher Daniels, Bryan Danielson, and Low Ki (who would become known as the "founding fathers of ROH").
 In its first year of operation, Ring of Honor confined itself to staging live events in a limited number of venues and cities – primarily in the northeastern United States.
 Ten shows ran in Philadelphia, two in Wakefield, Massachusetts; one in metro Pittsburgh, Pennsylvania; and, one in Queens, New York.

 In 2003, ROH expanded to other areas of the United States, including Ohio, New Jersey, Connecticut, and Maryland.
 In Florida, ROH supported Full Impact Pro, which would serve as a sister promotion until 2009.
 It also began to build its international identity by co-promoting an event with Frontier Wrestling Alliance in London, England on May 17, 2003.

 In 2004, Feinstein was caught in an internet-based sting operation, in which he allegedly tried to solicit sex on the internet from a person that he thought to be an underage boy (but was actually an adult, posing as a minor).
 After this was publicized by some news outlets, Feinstein resigned from ROH in March 2004.

 In the aftermath of the scandal, Total Nonstop Action Wrestling (TNA) ended its talent-sharing agreement with Ring of Honor, abruptly withdrawing all of its contracted wrestlers from their prior commitments to perform in ROH shows—including major ROH draws A.J.
-Styles and Christopher Daniels, who each either held or were about to hold ROH championships.
+Styles and Christopher Daniels, who held and were about to hold ROH championships, respectively.
 Doug Gentry eventually bought Feinstein's stake in ROH, and later sold it to Cary Silkin.

 ROH then started its own mail-order and online store operations, which sold DVDs of its live events, plus shoot interviews (dubbed The Straight Shootin' Series) with wrestlers and managers, DVDs of SHIMMER (which would serve as a second sister promotion from 2005 to 2010) and even some merchandise from competitors, such as Pro Wrestling Guerrilla.
 Under Silkin, ROH branched out across the world.